-AmaMato will also, on or before the later of (i) the date falling 10 business days after the Closing Date (as defined in the Subscription Agreement and extension to the Subscription Agreement) and (ii) 30 November 2012 (the "Subscription Period"), which period will be extended by the Company for a period of 1 year in the event that it raises not less than ZAR7.5 million in 2011, subscribe for a further 7.8% of the issued shares of the Company (calculated by reference to the issued share capital of the Company at the time of the First Subscription adjusted for any subsequent share splits, consolidations or bonus capitalisations) for a further ZAR 7.5 million.
+AmaMato was to, on or before the later of (i) the date falling 10 business days after the Closing Date (as defined in the Subscription Agreement and extension to the Subscription Agreement) and (ii) 30 November 2012 (the "Subscription Period"), which period will be extended by the Company for a period of 1 year in the event that it raises not less than ZAR7.5 million in 2011, subscribe for a further 7.8% of the issued shares of the Company (calculated by reference to the issued share capital of the Company at the time of the First Subscription adjusted for any subsequent share splits, consolidations or bonus capitalisations) for a further ZAR 7.5 million.
+This further subscription has been extended by mutual consent until 31 January 2014.